7 Steps to Make your Webste HIPAA-Compliant

 - Disposal – Maybe.
 It depends on your implementation.
 Some web hosts and IT departments keep data backups indefinitely, and that is not “disposal.”

-- Omnibus – Fail.
-Most web hosting providers do not even know what a HIPAA BAA would require them to do.
-Many of the remaining web hosts know that they cannot both sign such an agreement and live up to its requirements without completely changing how their business works and their prices.
+- Business Associates – Fail.
+Most web hosting providers do not know what a HIPAA BAA would require them to do.
+Many of the remaining web hosts know they cannot sign such an agreement and live up to its requirements without completely changing their business practices.

-Suppose you have a basic website that has never explicitly been updated for HIPAA and contains protected patient data.
-In that case, you can be almost sure that it is not compliant and needs attention.
-If you plan to expand your site to include protected patient data, be sure that whoever does it for you is familiar with the requirements you need to meet.
+Suppose you have a simple website that is not a HIPAA website, and it contains protected patient data.
+In that case, you can be almost sure it is not compliant and needs attention.
+If you plan to expand your website to collect and store protected patient data, be sure that whoever does it for you is familiar with the requirements for HIPAA websites.

-Many steps can and should be taken to turn your basic website into a HIPAA-compliant one.
-What works for you will depend upon precisely what you are trying to accomplish with your site and how protected health information is present and transmitted.
+Creating a HIPAA-compliant website is a challenging task.
+The steps you must take will depend on precisely what you are trying to accomplish with your website and how protected health information is collected and transmitted.
 Below, we discuss the seven most common cases that we encounter.

-- Backup: Data is not lost; it is backed up and can be recovered.
-You must be sure that all PHI stored with your website or collected from your website is backed up and can be recovered in case of an emergency or accidental deletion.
+2. Backup: You must be sure that all PHI stored or collected from your website is backed up and can be recovered in case of an emergency or accidental deletion.
 Most web hosts provide this service for information stored on their servers.
-If your site sends information elsewhere (for example, via email), those messages must also be backed up or archived.
-You must ensure that those backups are robust, available, and accessible only by authorized people.
-Note that the PHI stored in backups must also be protected in a HIPAA-compliant way — with security, authorization controls, etc.
+If your website sends information elsewhere (for example, via email), those messages must also be backed up or archived.
+You must ensure those backups are robust, available, and accessible only by authorized people.
+Note that PHI stored in backups must be protected in a HIPAA-compliant way – with security, authorization controls, etc.

-- Integrity: PHI is not tampered with or altered.
-Unless the information you collect and store is encrypted or digitally signed, there is no way to prevent it from being tampered with or verify if tampering has happened.
-It is up to your organization to tamper-proofing your data and how to accomplish that.
-Generally, PGP, SSL, or AES encryption of stored data can accomplish this and address the next point.
+4. Integrity: Unless the information you collect and store is encrypted or digitally signed, there is no way to prevent it from being tampered with or verify if tampering has happened.
+It is up to your organization to tamper-proof your data.
+Usually, PGP, SSL, or AES encryption is used to protect the integrity of stored data and to address the next point

-- Business Associates: You must have a HIPAA Business Associate Agreement with every vendor that touches your PHI.
-If your website or data is located on a vendor’s servers, then HIPAA (first HITECH and then in Omnibus) requires that you have a signed Business Associate Agreement with them.
+7. Business Associates: You must have a HIPAA Business Associate Agreement with every vendor that touches your PHI.
+If your website or data is located on a vendor’s servers, then HIPAA requires that you have a signed Business Associate Agreement with them.
 This agreement ensures that the vendor will follow the HIPAA security rule requirements concerning your data and its servers.
-Note that websites are complex beasts, and no web hosting provider will be policing your website functionality and content — they can’t.
-Instead, they will be providing an “infrastructure” that meets HIPAA compliance requirements, and they will require you to design and manage your website so that its functionality is HIPAA-compliant.
-Choosing a provider will not make your website HIPAA-compliant unless you and your designers ALSO take all of the steps to ensure that its design and functionality are compliant.
-This is universal unless you buy a pre-designed website and entirely under the host’s control.
+Note that websites are complex, and no web hosting provider will be policing your website functionality and content – they can’t.
+Instead, they will provide a secure infrastructure that meets HIPAA compliance requirements.
+Choosing a compliant hosting provider does not automatically make your website HIPAA-compliant.
+Your design and development team must ensure its design and functionality meet HIPAA website requirements.

 - Sign up new patients